borkdlabs/hoppy_clock/README.md

 > USB-C charger or power bank, both simply present 5 V with no reliable way to
 > distinguish them until an enumeration that only a real host answers.
 Waking
 > and enumerating on every plug-in would spend energy for the majority of the
-> time the port is used only to charge or power the unit, and risks staying
+> time the port is used only to charge or power the unit and risks staying awake
-> awake on a battery pack it mistook for a host.
-Gating USB behind a deliberate
+> on a battery pack it mistook for a host.
+Gating USB behind a deliberate button
-> button press ties enumeration to a real intent to configure, and lets the
+> press ties enumeration to a real intent to configure and lets the clock stay
-> clock stay in its lowest-power state whenever it is merely being powered.
+> in its lowest-power state whenever it is merely being powered.
+Firmware itself
-> Firmware itself is flashed over SWD (the `TC2050` header), independent of this
+> is flashed over SWD (the `TC2050` header), independent of this path.
-> path.

 #### 3.2.1 Web App